Jashan0909/Accenture_pre_onboard/README.md

-# Accenture Pre-boarding Training Prep Guide
+# Accenture Pre-boarding Training primers solutions

 This repository contains a **sample of solved Q&A** for Accenture pre-boarding training modules.